lucasboistay/CC1_MNCS/README.md

 - `include/` : contains the header files
 - `lib/` : contains the libraries
 - `data/` : contains the data files created by the program
-- `obj/` : contains the object files created by the compilation